 Replacing tires by the pair or set Why you shouldn’t just replace one

-What can you do if you experience a blowout and your tire can’t be repaired?
-It may seem illogical, but tire experts say if one tire needs replacing, you should replace all four.
-Here are some reasons:
+What can you do if your tire can’t be repaired?
+Tire experts say if one tire needs replacing, you should replace all four.

 All for one and one for all